Table of Contents

 3. Research Assistant

 A research assistant is a great side job for science students.
 They research projects at the university or labs and are responsible for compiling their findings and preparing progress reports.
-As a research assistant, you can make up to $16 an hour.
+You can make up to $16 an hour as a research assistant.

 4. App Tester